Dead-end street: Safety and crime

+Isolation and connection

 More generally, the New Urbanism movement has offered criticism of the cul-de-sac and crescent (loop) street types not intended to network with each other.
 It has been suggested that such street layouts can cause increased traffic on the collector streets.
 It is recognized that culs-de-sac and looped streets inherently remove car traffic through them and restrict access to residents only.
 Resident traffic is naturally channelled to minor residential collectors and to arterials that provide inter-neighbourhood and inter-district connectivity.

 A study, reported in 1990, compared the traffic performance in a 700 acre development that was laid out using two approaches, one with and the other without hierarchy or cul-de-sac streets.
 It concluded that the non-hierarchical, traditional layout generally shows lower peak speed and shorter, more frequent intersection delays than the hierarchical pattern.
 The traditional pattern is not as conducive to long trips as the hierarchical but more conducive to short trips.
 Local trips in it are shorter in distance but about equivalent in time with the hierarchical layout.
 A later similar comparative traffic study of about 830 acre concluded that all types of layouts perform adequately in most land-use scenarios and that a refined hierarchical, dendrite network can improve traffic performance.

 Anecdotal and research evidence suggests that navigation (especially on foot) in a disconnected network of cul-de-sac and looped streets is inconvenient and non-intuitive, particularly when combined with curvilinear geometry.
 Loss of orientation and sense of direction is also a common experience in older cities with cul-de-sac streets (Medina of Arab cities or Mediterranean hill towns) as well as in cities with highly-irregular block geometries and sizes and corresponding street alignments that produce a labyrinthine effect.
 The long history of such cities implies that an irregular, complicated street network that appears entirely illegible to a visitor is well understood and used by the inhabitants.
 More convincing about its workability for their permanent residents are the case histories of cities such as Regensburg that show a gradual transformation of an imported or imposed orthogonal, "legible" grid to the traditional "confusing" street networks.